-Nature Explorers Summer Camps offer children ages 4 - 11 an exciting opportunity to explore North Carolina's ecology and natural history on 10+ acres of native gardens, forest, and wetlands at UNC's North Carolina Botanical Garden in Chapel Hill.
-Our unique camps are designed to foster respect and appreciation for the environment and inspire a sense of wonder through direct experiences with the natural world.
-Weeklong sessions include hands-on activities, nature hikes, science experiments, games, stories, and craft projects.
-Our green Education Center provides comfortable indoor classroom space, but the great outdoors will be our place for play, investigation, and discovery.
+Nature Explorers Summer Camps offer children ages 4 - 12 an exciting opportunity to explore North Carolina's ecology and natural history on 10+ acres of native gardens, forest, and wetlands at UNC's North Carolina Botanical Garden (NCBG) in Chapel Hill.
+Our unique camps are designed to foster respect and appreciation for the environment and to inspire a sense of wonder through direct experiences with the natural world.
+Weeklong sessions include hands-on activities, animal and plant encounters, nature hikes, outdoor games, puppet shows, stories, and craft projects.
+Our green Education Center classrooms provide beautiful, spacious indoor areas for learning and rest during the camp day, but the great outdoors will be our place for play and discovery.

 View the CAMP BROCHURE for camp descriptions, registration instructions, and policies.

-1. Choose your camp: Use the camp descriptions in the camp brochure to choose the camp that matches your child's age level and your schedule.
+1. Choose your camp: Use the camp descriptions in this brochure to choose the camp that matches your child's age level and your schedule.

 2. Register Online:

-3. Submit Required Forms: You will receive an email confirmation and a set of forms after completing the online registration process.
-Print the attached required forms, fill out, and submit to the NCBG immediately.
-The NCBG reserves the right to cancel your registration if these forms are not submitted by the due date, May 1, 2013.
+3. Submit Required Forms: You will receive an email confirmation after completing the online registration process.
+Print the attached set of required release forms, fill out, and submit to NCBG immediately.
+We reserve the right to cancel your registration if these forms are not submitted by the due date, May 1, 2014.
 Your child cannot attend camp unless we receive these forms.
-You may also download the forms below:

 The Garden offers limited need-based scholarships to those who could not otherwise participate in camp.
-To apply for a scholarship, please complete and submit the 2013 Camp Scholarship Application.
-Scholarship applications must be received by March 15.
-Scholarship recipients will be notified by March 20.
-Please contact Elisha Taylor with questions.
+To apply for a scholarship, please complete and submit the 2014 Camp Scholarship Application.
+Applications must be received by April 1.
+Scholarship recipients will be notified by April 8.
+Please contact Elisha Taylor (email@example.com) with questions.

 Donate to the NATURE EXPLORERS SCHOLARSHIP FUND!
 Please help give all children the opportunity to experience summer camp and the wonders of nature!
-Donate online now: http://giving.unc.edu/gift/bot (select "Nature Explorers Scholarships for Children" in the select-a-fund window).
+Donate online now: http://giving.unc.edu/gift/bot (select "Nature Explorers Scholarships for Children (525267)" in the select-a-fund drop-down box).

 Teen Counselors-in-Training (CIT)

-To apply, please complete and submit the 2013 CIT Application by April 12.
-The Camp Director will review applications and interview finalists at the end of April.
+To apply, please complete and submit the 2014 CIT Application by April 15 (extended deadline!).
+High school students should complete the application and make any inquiries personally to the Camp Director, not parents!
+The Camp Director will review applications and interview finalists in April.
 Please contact Elisha Taylor with questions.